Best Mobile Phones Under Rs. 70,000 in Nepal [Updated 2026]

 1. Vivo V60

 The Vivo V60 secures the top spot on our list of best phones under 70,000 in Nepal.
-Vivo’s “V” series is known for its aesthetic appeal, and the V60 stays true to that reputation.
-It boasts a slim and lightweight profile with a premium finish, making it great for one-handed use.
-Additionally, the phone comes with an IP68 + IP69 rating, ensuring excellent protection against water and dust.
+Vivo’s "V" series is known for its aesthetic appeal, and the V60 stays true to that reputation.
+The first thing I noticed is its slim and lightweight profile with a premium finish, making it very comfortable for one-handed use.
+The phone also comes with an IP68 and IP69 rating, which gives me confidence that it is well-protected against water and dust.

 vivo V60 is the best midrange phone if you want the best camera experience.